Skip to main content

 Most bonds have no upper limit on how much you can invest, but barriers to entry can start higher than other investments, with a £10,000 minimum contribution being typical.

-Drawing down income from a capital investment bond can be an option, though obviously any income drawn down will deplete the original capital.
+Drawing down income from a capital investment bond can be an option, though any income drawn down will deplete the original capital.
 You may be able, depending on the policy, to make additional payments to the bond at any time, as well as one-off withdrawals.

 Capital investment bonds have management charges and these vary greatly.
 They are usually levied as an annual fund charge or even as an initial charge and early encashment charge.